 Should I Still Apply for EI if I am Terminated with Cause?

 If you had a “with cause” termination, obtaining EI can be difficult.
 However, despite this, it is best to apply given the high threshold to establish a just cause termination.
 Under the Employment Standards Act, 2000 (“ESA”), the threshold to terminate for just cause must show that the employee engaged in “wilful misconduct”.
 This occurs where an employee has exhibited serious wrongdoing or has breached trust and loyalty with their employer.

-The rate for calculating benefits is 55% of the average of your highest weekly earnings for the previous year.
-As of January 1, 2019, the maximum insurable earnings for which you can obtain EI benefits is $53, 100.
-This means the maximum benefit you can receive is $562 per week.
-You can receive benefits from 14 weeks to a maximum of 45 weeks depending on the unemployment rate in your region at the time you file your claim and the amount of insurable hours worked during the last 52 weeks or since your last claim, whichever is shorter.
+The basic rate for calculating EI benefits is 55% of your average insurable weekly earnings for the previous year.
+As of January 1, 2021, the maximum annual insurable earnings for which you can obtain EI benefits is $56,300.
+This means the maximum benefit you can receive is $595 per week.
+You can receive benefits from 14 weeks to a maximum of 45 weeks depending on the unemployment rate in your region at the time you file your claim and the amount of insurable hours you have worked during the last 52 weeks or since your last claim, whichever is shorter.